p2eengineering/kalp-studio-documentation/docs/Introduction/What-is-kalp-wallet.md

 ## Key Features

-- **Multi-Blockchain Support**: Kalp  wallet supports a variety of blockchain networks, including Ethereum, Polygon, Avalanche, Optimism, Arbitrum, Fantom, Solana, Binance Smart Chain (BSC), and the proprietary Kalp Tantra blockchain.
+- **Blockchain Support**: Kalp  wallet supports the proprietary Kalp Tantra blockchain.
 - **Diverse Wallet Options**: Users can choose from Self-Custodial, Custodial, and MPC wallets, each offering different levels of control and security.
 - **Secure Transaction Signing**: The wallet supports signing transactions for various function types, ensuring secure interactions with supported blockchains.
 - **Smart Contract Deployment**: Kalp wallet facilitates the deployment of smart contracts on supported blockchains, providing a streamlined process for developers.